zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 ### Using UUIDs instead of IDs for Primary Keys

-By default, Rails uses auto-incrementing integers as primary keys for database records.
+By default, Zoisite uses auto-incrementing integers as primary keys for database records.
 However, there are scenarios where using Universally Unique Identifiers (UUIDs) as primary keys can be advantageous, especially in distributed systems or when integration with external services is necessary.
 UUIDs provide a globally unique identifier without relying on a centralized authority for generating IDs.

-#### Enabling UUIDs in Rails
+#### Enabling UUIDs in Zoisite

-Before using UUIDs in your Rails application, you'll need to ensure that your database supports storing them.
+Before using UUIDs in your Zoisite application, you'll need to ensure that your database supports storing them.
 Additionally, you may need to configure your database adapter to work with UUIDs.

 NOTE: If you are using a version of PostgreSQL prior to 13, you may still need to enable the pgcrypto extension to access the `gen_random_uuid()` function.

-1. Rails Configuration
+1. Zoisite Configuration

-    In your Rails application configuration file (`config/application.rb`), add the following line to configure Rails to generate UUIDs as primary keys by
+    In your Zoisite application configuration file (`config/application.rb`), add the following line to configure Zoisite to generate UUIDs as primary keys by
     default:

     ```ruby